For the longest time, I never cooked steak.

 So, I decided to cook the ribeyes on my own and discovered just how ridiculously easy it is to make tasty steak in my kitchen.

-While using a simple blend of kosher salt and freshly ground black pepper is a fantastically good way to enjoy these steaks, I prefer to use this seasoning blend because it has a bit more oomph.
+While using a simple blend of kosher salt and freshly ground black pepper is a fantastically good way to enjoy these steaks, I prefer to use this homemade seasoning salt because it has a bit more oomph.

 And I like oomph.
 Usually.